tilledminds/OPNsense-Dashboard-2025/README.md

 You must edit this file and put in your InfluxDB URL, InfluxDB Telegraf API token, organization, and bucket under [[outputs.influxdb_v2]].

-You will need to place this config in /usr/local/etc on the router.
+You will need to place this config in /usr/local/etc on your OPNsense system.

 After this is done, use `sudo service telegraf start` to start telegraf.